Floristry: Contemporary/Dutch Style

 Contemporary/Dutch Style designs also involve contemporary and linear designs.
 The Dutch designs use a lot of different kinds of greens are used in a natural way.
 The "Dutch Garden" style arrangement—started in the early 1980s—is a very good example of a Dutch style arrangement.
 Stones, bark and mosses are used in these designs.

-Australian Style

-Australian floral style is a harmonious blend of nature's raw beauty and artistic expression.
-Drawing inspiration from the country's diverse landscapes and native flora, this style encapsulates the essence of the land Down Under.
-With a focus on native flowers like banksias, eucalyptus, and Waratahs, Australian floral arrangements exude a distinctive rustic charm.
-The style often showcases a fusion of textures, colours, and shapes, mirroring the dynamic contrasts found in the Australian environment.
-Whether it's a coastal-inspired arrangement echoing the tranquil shores or a bold creation capturing the vibrant hues of the outback, Australian floral style is a unique and captivating representation of the country's natural riches.

 Significance of particular flowers

 Typically, a florist will organize flowers by season and holiday.
 Flowers have various different meanings in different cultures.
 The holidays and events for which flowers are used vary.
 Poppies are used to remember fallen soldiers only in Great Britain and the Commonwealth countries.
 People often prefer flowers that are associated with their ethnic group or country and the cultural meaning of the flower color strongly affects their choice and use.
 Colors convey different meanings to different groups so that, for example, various colors may be associated with luck or death or love.
 A flower such as a red rose might communicate love in some cultures, whereas in others, it might be considered indecent or simply puzzling.
 The vastly divergent attitudes to the color white can also lead to miscommunication and sometimes give offense.
 White, for example, represents death in many Asian cultures, whereas white is usually a symbol of purity and innocence in countries with a European heritage.
 Early Victorians, among others, developed an entire, comprehensive language of flowers sometimes referenced in the floral industry today.